solidjs-community/solid-primitives/primitives/createWorker/README.md

-# solid-create-worker
+# @solid-primitives/worker

-Primitive to create a worker helper.
+Primitive to create a worker helper with very basic functionality to complex support facilities.

 ## How to use it